nmacbean/GEOG-G489-589/Exercise 14: Unsupervised Classification/Unsupervised_Classification.md

 **ii.** Then read in the array to the variable data with the gdal command ReadAsArray.

-**iii.** Reshape your data so they correspond to the dimensions we need for the sklearn KMeans clustering algorithm (slide 17 of the powerpoint).
+**iii.** Reshape your data so they correspond to the dimensions we need for the sklearn KMeans clustering algorithm (this is similar to slide 17 but because the dimensions are different we need to use:

+**data.reshape((np.shape(data)[0], -1))

+NOTE: We then need to transpose the data so the dimension order matches the way sklearn wants us to input the data (with nsamples and nfeatures - see below.
+For this, we use the command:

+**data = np.transpose(data)**

+Print the shape of the data before and after each step so you can understand what is happening in each step.

 For this step, it would be useful to refer to the sklearn kmeans clustering method manual page (see above).
 If you scroll down to the methods "fit" and "fit_predict" you will see that the same of the array we give to the method (X on the manual page) needs to have the dimensions of "nsamples" and "nfeatures".